-For the greatest transformation on a small spending budget, you cannot beat painting.
-A brand new color on the walls can change the mood of the room, but it does not stop there: a few coats can change up a piece of furniture or transform an entire kitchen.
+For the greatest transformation on a small spending budget you cannot beat painting.
+A brand new color on the walls can change the mood of the room, but it does not stop there!
+With a few coats you can update a piece of furniture or transform an entire kitchen.
 Painted wood floors are the most associated with seaside cottages, where they originated for their no-fuss practicality.
-But paint isn’t only for hardwood floors: you may also paint tiles, concrete, plywood, even linoleum.
+But paint isn’t only for hardwood floors.
+Did you know you can also paint tiles, concrete, plywood, and even linoleum?

 Do not paint yourself in a corner.

-Have an escape route in mind: start from the side of the room opposite the door, then back your way out.
-The best paint could be in a marine supply store.
-You do not want to have to tiptoe across your painted floors, lest they chip or show wear, the whole appeal is that they are hardwearing and practical.
-To achieve this effect, use at least a semi-gloss paint from the paint aisle, covered with a few polyurethane if you are concerned about wear.
+Have an escape route in mind.
+Start from the side of the room opposite the door, then back your way out.
+You do not want to have to tiptoe across your painted floors, lest they chip or smudge.
+After all, the whole appeal is that they are hardwearing and practical.
+To achieve this effect, use at least a semi-gloss paint from the paint aisle, and cover it with a few polyurethane.

 Yet, it might pay to look beyond standard interior paints.

-Seek out latex enamel-based marine, boat, or porch paint, all of which are hardwearing and built to wear.
-Note that oil-based paints will be hardy, but will also be high in VOCs, learn more about that in Remodeling 101: All You Need to know about VOCs in Paint.
+Seek out latex enamel-based marine, boat, or porch paint, all of which are hardwearing and built to last.
+Note that oil-based paints will be hardy, but will also be high in VOCs.
+If it is finished wood floors you are painting, you will need to sand and prime.
+While applying the paint, take care of yourself!
 Save your back by utilizing a floor buffer.
-If it is finished wood floors you are painting, you will need to sand and prime.
-It may be backbreaking work if you are on the hands and knees with sandpaper or an orbital sander.
+It can be backbreaking work, and you don’t want to sacrifice your own health.

 Need more tips?
 Give us a call!